Negotiating a severance was one of the best decisions I ever made. It was the stimulus that led me to create the book How To Engineer Your Layoff.

 Do Not Quit Your Job Before Buying My Book

 Please do not quit your job before you read How To Engineer Your Layoff.
-Please do not retire before you read my book either!
+On the same note, please do not retire before you read my book either!
 You could be leaving some serious money on the table if you do not arm yourself with the knowledge and strategies in the book.

 Who Should Buy How To Engineer Your Layoff?

-* Someone who is burnt out and just wants to take a long break.
+- feel burnt out and want to take a long break,

-- are afraid to blow themselves up in this delicate process.
+- are afraid to blow themselves up in this delicate process,

-* Someone who does not want to miss out on unemployment benefits because of quitting.
+- don’t want to miss out on unemployment benefits,

-* Someone who realizes life speed accelerates and doesn’t want to have many regrets.
+- realize life speed accelerates and don’t want to have many regrets,

-* Someone who wants insight into how the layoff process works at some firms.
+- want insight into how the layoff process works at some firms,

-* Someone who wants to preempt a layoff or firing.
+- want to preempt a layoff or firing,

-* Someone who wants to take control of their lives.
+- want to take control of their lives,

-* Someone who wants to spend more time with their children.
+- wish to spend more time with their children,

-* Someone who wants to spend more time with their aging parents.
+- hope to spend more time with their aging parents,

-* Someone who is interested in developing a deeper understanding of existing & future posts.
+- are interested in developing a deeper understanding Sam’s existing & future posts,

-* Managers who want to prepare for the wave of employees looking to engineer their layoffs.
+- are managers who want to prepare for the wave of employees looking to engineer their layoffs,

 How To Engineer Your Layoff Will:

-* Entertain and motivate you by sharing success stories.
+- Entertain and motivate you with success stories.

-* Allow you to collect thousands of dollars in unemployment benefits if you are laid off.
+- Teach you how to collect thousands of dollars in unemployment benefits if you are laid off.